markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/develop/environment-variables.md

 ---
-title: Configure the environment variables
+title: Configure the environment variables for Asset Compute extensibility
-description:
+description: Environment variables are maintained in the .env file for local development, and are used to provide Adobe I/O credentials and cloud storage credentials required for local development.
 feature:
 topics:
 version: cloud-service
-doc-type: tutorial
 activity:
 audience: developer
-doc-type: article
+doc-type: tutorial
-kt:
+kt: 6270
 thumbnail:
 ---